Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/am/alias/alias.rst

 =====

 The attribute allows to set a :term:`page alias`.
-Alias is set in the text field, alias name is allowed to contain a leading slash (`\/`)
+An alias is a set in a text field, the alias name is allowed to contain a leading slash (`\/`)

 .. note::